Plymouth: Public services

 Since 1973 Plymouth has been supplied water by South West Water.
 Prior to the 1973 take over it was supplied by Plymouth County Borough Corporation.
 Before the 19th century two leats were built to provide drinking water for the town.
 They carried water from Dartmoor to Plymouth.
 A watercourse, known as Plymouth or Drake's Leat, was opened on 24 April 1591 to tap the River Meavy.
 The Devonport Leat was constructed to carry fresh drinking water to the expanding town of Devonport and its ever-growing dockyard.
 It was fed by three Dartmoor rivers: The West Dart, Cowsic and Blackabrook.
 It seems to have been carrying water since 1797, but it was officially completed in 1801.
 It was originally designed to carry water to Devonport town but has since been shortened and now carries water to Burrator Reservoir, which feeds most of the water supply of Plymouth.
 Burrator Reservoir is located about 5 mi north of the city and was constructed in 1898 and expanded in 1928.

 Plymouth City Council is responsible for waste management throughout the city and South West Water is responsible for sewerage.
 Plymouth's electricity is supplied from the National Grid and distributed to Plymouth via Western Power Distribution.
 On the outskirts of Plympton a combined cycle gas-powered station, the Langage Power Station, which started to produce electricity for Plymouth at the end of 2009.

-Her Majesty's Courts Service provide a magistrates' court and a Combined Crown and County Court Centre in the city.
+Her Majesty's Courts and Tribunals Service provide a magistrates' court and a Combined Crown and County Court Centre in the city.
 The Plymouth Borough Police, formed in 1836, eventually became part of Devon and Cornwall Constabulary.
 There are police stations at Charles Cross and Crownhill (the Divisional HQ) and smaller stations at Plympton and Plymstock.
 The city has one of the Devon and Cornwall Area Crown Prosecution Service Divisional offices.
 Plymouth has five fire stations located in Camel's Head, Crownhill, Greenbank, Plympton and Plymstock which is part of Devon and Somerset Fire and Rescue Service.
 The Royal National Lifeboat Institution have an Atlantic 85 class lifeboat and Severn class lifeboat stationed at Millbay Docks.

 Plymouth is served by Plymouth Hospitals NHS Trust and the city's NHS hospital is Derriford Hospital 4 mi north of the city centre.
 The Royal Eye Infirmary is located at Derriford Hospital.
 South Western Ambulance Service NHS Foundation Trust operates in Plymouth and the rest of the south west; its headquarters are in Exeter.

-The mid-19th-century burial ground at Ford Park Cemetery was reopened in 2007 by a successful trust and the City council operate two large early 20th century cemeteries at Weston Mill and Efford both with crematoria and chapels.
+The mid-19th-century burial ground at Ford Park Cemetery was reopened by a successful trust formed in 2000 and the City council operate two large early 20th century cemeteries at Weston Mill and Efford both with crematoria and chapels.
 There is also a privately owned cemetery on the outskirts of the city, Drake Memorial Park which does not allow headstones to mark graves, but a brass plaque set into the ground.